AphroditeSoftware/MyGolfWorkoutBuddy/README.md

 Both walking and swinging happen while the session is running, so both count toward the saved workout's duration and active energy; only cart time is paused out.

-The iPhone app doesn't talk to the Watch app directly — it reads whatever golf workouts have landed in HealthKit and presents them as a list, with a detail screen per round.
+The iPhone app doesn't talk to the Watch app directly — it reads whatever golf workouts have landed in HealthKit and presents them as a list, with a detail screen per round (summary stats plus Swift Charts heart-rate and walking-speed graphs).
+Because cart time is paused out of the workout, the speed chart breaks the line across those gaps and shades them, using the workout's pause/resume events.

 ## Project structure